MLFlexer/resurrect.wezterm/README.md

 ### Technical details
 Restoring of the panes are done via. the `pane_tree` file, which has functions to work on a binary-like-tree of the panes.
 Each node in the pane_tree represents a possible split pane.
 If the pane has a `bottom` and/or `right` child, then the pane is split.
 If you have any questions to the implementation, then I suggest you read the code or open an issue and I will try to clarify.
 Improvements to this section is also very much welcome.

 ## Disclaimer
 If you don't setup encryption then the state of your terminal is saved as plaintext json files.
 Please be aware that the plugin will by default write the output of the shell among other things, which could contain secrets or other vulnerable data.
-If you do not want to store this as plaintext, then please use the provided implementation for encrypting with [age](https://github.com/FiloSottile/age) or see [encryption docs](/encryption.md) for other ways to encrypt your state.
+If you do not want to store this as plaintext, then please use the provided documentation for encrypting state.